 Getting to grips with a home alarm system

-Accidentally tripping your security can be costly and a major inconvenience if the emergency services are called to your property, so it makes sense to teach your child how to arm the alarm system and how to turn it off if there is a false alarm.
+Accidentally tripping your security can be costly and a major inconvenience if the emergency services are called to your property, so it makes sense to teach your child how to arm the alarm system and turn it off if there is a false alarm.

 A plan of action